zhaoxlpku/HKU-DASC7606-A2/README.md

 ### 3.7 Need More Support?

-For any questions about the assignment which potentially are common to all students, your shall first look for related resources as follows,
+For any questions about the assignment which potentially are common to all students, you shall first look for related resources as follows,
 - We encourage you to use `GitHub Issues` of this repository.
+- Or if you prefer online doc: [Discussion doc](https://connecthkuhk-my.sharepoint.com/:w:/g/personal/xlzhao22_connect_hku_hk/ERVExMpV__FAglno7dhtD4kBEqZcj7ycWDBXMf-7j8LsaA?e=QMoJww).

 For any other private questions, please contact Xueliang Zhao (xlzhao22@connect.hku.hk) via email.